Campbellford

 Savour the "Sweetest Bakery in Canada"

-Why was Dooher's voted Sweetest Bakery in Canada in 2018 and 2019?
-You'll have to try it yourself to be sure!
-Breads, donuts, pies, tarts, and a variety of mouthwatering desserts await on the Flavour Trail.
+Why was Dooher’s voted Sweetest Bakery in Canada in 2018 and 2019?
+You’ll have to try it yourself to be sure!
+Breads, donuts, pies, tarts, and a variety of mouthwatering desserts await.

 Explore Further